pramod096/beam-java-s02g02/README.md

-#### Big Data project using Spark with python to develop Google Page Rank System.
+#### Big Data project using Apache Beam with Java SDK to develop Google Page Rank System.